-- 9. Prepare a direct mailing to CI brokers and sales agents, investors and allied CI professionals in the area and assign members to follow up with them. - 10.
-Place press releases and articles in your local newspapers to announce the course and promote the designation. - 11.
-Keep in touch with the account representative in Chicago assigned to market courses in your area so you can coordinate your efforts with theirs. - 12 Provide course information, schedule, and hyperlinks to additional course offering information in weekly newsletters and email announcements. - 13.
-Include a web address for link to online course curriculum and details. - 14.
+- 5. Place press releases and articles in your local newspapers to announce the course and promote the designation. - 6.
+Keep in touch with the account representative in Chicago assigned to market courses in your area so you can coordinate your efforts with theirs. - 7.
+Provide course information, schedule, and hyperlinks to additional course offering information in weekly newsletters and email announcements. - 8.
+Include a web address for link to online course curriculum and details. - 9.
 The CCIM Institute offers post designation education to its members and real estate professionals at large.
-See the additional information provided on this drive or visit the program at: www.ccim.com.
+See upcoming courses at: www.ccim.com.

-Even the highest caliber programs must be complimented by good publicity if they are to be effective in maintaining and increasing interest in chapter activities, benefits and services.
+Even the highest caliber programs must be complimented by good publicity if they are to be effective in maintaining and increasing interest in chapter activities, benefits, and services.
 When a speaker goes to great lengths preparing for a presentation that is poorly attended, it's hardly a drawing card for more speakers.
-Program announcements need not be a literary masterpiece, but they must be complete, concise and timely.
+Program announcements need not be a literary masterpiece, but they must be complete, concise, and timely.